abhik/pebl/docs/src/intro.rst

 Pebl Introduction
 ==================

-Pebl is a python library and command line application for inferring the structure of a Bayesian network given prior knowledge and observations.
+Pebl is a python library and command line application for learning the structure of a Bayesian network given prior knowledge and observations.
 Pebl includes the following features: